isomerpages/enterprisesg-seeds/_about-us/Our Co Investment Model.md

 ---
 ##### **Enabling the growth of deep tech startups through co-investments**

-Globally, the application of deep technology has tackled previously challenging problems and showcased its immense transformative potential to better human society.
+Deep-tech startups possess unique and innovative solutions with the potential to transform industries and solve the most challenging problems we face today.

-In the last ten years, Singapore’s startup ecosystem has evolved tremendously.
-While the ecosystem has been largely successful in supporting and financing tech startups, deep tech startups are underserved by most VCs / PEs due to their long gestation periods, high-risk profiles and need for in-house expertise.
+However, these technologies tend to be underinvested.
+Investments into deep-tech startups are generally perceived as risky as these frontier technologies have longer gestation period.

-Our co-investment schemes are designed to provide leverage to our co-investors, thereby driving investments into deep tech sectors and enabling deep tech startup growth.
+Our co-investment scheme is designed to address these risks by providing support to our co-investors, thereby encouraging more private sector investments into these nascent areas, and enabling the growth of deep tech in Singapore.

 ##### **Fund Manager of StartupSG Equity**

 SEEDS Capital is one of the appointed fund managers for the [Startup SG Equity (SSGE) scheme](https://www.startupsg.gov.sg/programmes/4895/startup-sg-equity).
-The SSGE scheme is part of Singapore’s national R&D blueprint that spans [Research, Innovation and Enterprise (RIE)](https://www.nrf.gov.sg/rie2025-plan).

-Our investment parameters are as such:
+Our investment parameters are:

 |  | **General tech**  | **Deep tech*** |